Premature menopause / premature ovarian failure (POF)

 • Premature ovarian failure (POF) (older terminology)

-It can occur naturally, after surgery (e.g. removal of ovaries), or as a result of medical treatments such as chemotherapy or radiotherapy.
-Primary ovarian insufficiency can develop suddenly or progress over months or years of irregular periods.
+It can happen naturally, after surgery (e.g. removal of ovaries), or as a result of medical treatments such as chemotherapy or radiotherapy.
+Primary ovarian insufficiency can develop suddenly or over months or years of irregular periods.

 Symptoms are similar to natural menopause but may feel more sudden and unexpected: